-Analysis: Breadth at the most recent bull market high (7/12/2019) was at 76%, and above the 65% warning level.
+Analysis: Breadth at the most recent bull market high (7/26/2019) was at 76%, above the 65% warning level.
+A positive sign for the bull market.
 There is a gradual long term decline in breadth that is apparent in this picture, from 2009 to present, which is to be expected as the bull market ages.
+Chart Framework:

-Chart Framework: I'd get incrementally negative on the outlook for the S&P if the S&P made new bull market highs with breadth below 65%.
+I'd get incrementally negative on the outlook for the S&P if the S&P made new bull market highs with breadth below 65%.